-Trump tells ex-counsel McGahn to defy congressional subpoena
+Ex-White House lawyer won’t testify after Trump direction

 "The immunity of the President's immediate advisers from compelled congressional testimony on matters related to their official responsibilities has long been recognized and arises from the fundamental workings of the separation of powers," the department's opinion reads.
 "Accordingly, Mr. McGahn is not legally required to appear and testify about matters related to his official duties as Counsel to the President."

-The Judiciary Committee still plans on meeting even if McGahn doesn't show up.
+The Judiciary Committee still plans on meeting even if McGahn doesn't show up and McGahn "is expected to appear as legally required," Nadler said.

-McGahn's lawyer, William Burck, has said his client would wait for the White House and the committee to reach an agreement.

-"As you will appreciate, Mr. McGahn, as a former assistant to the president and the most senior attorney for the president in his official capacity, continues to owe certain duties and obligations to the President which he is not free to disregard," Burck wrote in a letter to Nadler this month.

 Trump has fumed about McGahn for months, after it became clear that much of Mueller's report was based on his testimony.
 The president has bashed his former White House counsel on Twitter and has insisted to advisers that the attorney not be allowed to humiliate him in front of Congress, much as his former personal legal fixer Michael Cohen did, according to the official and Republican.